brandontoups/AUSeniorDesign/docs/document-extraction.md

 ---

-In case dependencies change or more become needed, this is  .
+In case dependencies change or more become needed, you can use pipenv install.
 Installing each dependency and running the file looks like:
 ```console
 $ pipenv --three install beautifulsoup4
 $ pipenv --three install requests